 The cutaway profile (negative) leftover after waterjet cutting out the dumbbell was replicated and cut out from a sheet of stainless steel with the same thickness as the coupon.
 This “negative” profile was used to locate and restrain the coupon during the tensile test as illustrated in Figure 1c.
 The pair of negatives especially worked well to hold the test coupon in position at cryogenic temperatures.
 They prevented the coupon from slipping between the flat faces of the grips as the clearance between them increased during cooling down.
 The strain measurements were performed with a calibrated 10 mm gauge length Epsilon Model 3442 clip-on extensometer.
 The lowest working temperature range of this particular model of extensometer is 4 K.

 For the cryogenic tensile tests, a double-walled vacuum insulated silver-coated glass Dewar was inserted from underneath like a sleeve to surround the floating stage and grips to form a cold gas/liquid containing envelope.
 The Dewar was filled with either liquid nitrogen to form a bath to submerge the coupon at 77 K, or filled with cold helium gas at 20 K and relied on gas pressure and baffles to tubulise the flow to efficiently cool the coupon by convection.
 For test at 77 K, the grip, floating stage and pillars were pre-cooled directly in liquid nitrogen before mounting the coupon and extensometer.
 This process reduced the pre-load generated by the shrinkage of the entire rig imposing significantly on the grips and the coupon.
+The pre-cooling procedures were also applied in 20 K tests.
 After reaching 77 K, the sample was quasi-statically held at this temperature for 10 minutes before executing the tensile test.

 For 20 K tests, cryogenic helium gas was boiled using a heater placed directly inside the liquid helium Dewar.
 A sketch of the entire helium gas cooling system is illustrated in Figure 1d.
 A double-walled vacuum insulated transfer line was inserted into the Dewar to collect the cold helium gas near the liquid surface, which was close to 6 K. The gas was delivered into the bottom of glass Dewar to cool the walls of the glass vessel, floating stage, grips and coupon.
 During the initial stage of the cooling, a gas helium bottle was connected to the liquid helium storage vessel to increase the internal pressure of the storage vessel to maintain a steady gas flow.
 Because cooling requires good heat exchange between the helium gas and test coupon; three baffles were placed inside the glass Dewar to optimise convection by creating a tortuous path for the gas flow.
 The temperature of test coupon was measured and recorded by three calibrated Temati (carbon ceramic) thermometers.
 Two of the three thermometers were fixed directly on the top and bottom grips.
 The other thermometer was placed in the vicinity of the coupons gauge region.
-When this thermometer reached 20 K, the temperature gradients between this thermometer and those placed at the grips [7,24][25] temperature gradient of ±5 K is very reasonable to obtain repeatable results at cryogenic temperature.
+When this thermometer reached 20 K, the temperature gradients between this thermometer and those placed at the grips monitored and controlled within ±2 K, which is commonly acceptable in cryogenic mechanical testing studies [7,24].
+In ISO 6892-2 (2018 – Table 2) [25] prescribes allowable temperature gradients across the test sample from 3-6 K. Therefore, a temperature gradient of ±5 K is very reasonable to obtain repeatable results at cryogenic temperature.
 For each coupon, the cooling process required approximately 4 to 5 hours to reduce the temperature from RT to 20 K.